Sheet metal: Stamping

 Stamping includes a variety of operations such as punching, blanking, embossing, bending, flanging, and coining; simple or complex shapes can be formed at high production rates; tooling and equipment costs can be high, but labor costs are low.

 Alternatively, the related techniques repoussé and chasing have low tooling and equipment costs, but high labor costs.

 Water jet cutting

 A water jet cutter, also known as a waterjet, is a tool capable of a controlled erosion into metal or other materials using a jet of water at high velocity and pressure, or a mixture of water and an abrasive substance.

 Wheeling

 The process of using an English wheel is called wheeling.
 It is basically a metal working or metal forming process.
 An English wheel is used by a craftsperson to form compound curves from a flat sheet of metal of aluminium or steel.
 It is costly, as highly skilled labour is required.
 It can produce different panels by the same method.
 A stamping press is used for high numbers in production.

+Sheet metal fabrication

+The use of sheet metal, through a comprehensive cold working process, including bending, shearing, punching, laser cutting, water jet cutting, riveting, splicing, etc. to make the final product we want (such as computer chassis, washing machine shells, refrigerator door panels, etc.), we generally called sheet metal fabrication.
+The academic community currently has no uniform definition, but this process has a common feature of the process is that the material is generally a thin sheet, and will not change the thickness of most of the material of the part.